pythonarcade/arcade/doc/programming_guide/sound.rst

 The most obvious choice is pyglet itself:

-* It's guaranteed to work wherever arcade's sound support does
+* It's guaranteed to work wherever arcade's sound support does.
-* You are already familiar with from using :py:class:`pyglet.media.player.Player` to control playback
+* You are already familiar with using :py:class:`pyglet.media.player.Player` to control playback.
-* It offers more control over media loading and playback than arcade
+* It offers more control over media loading and playback than arcade.

 If you are interested in porting to using pyglet directly, note that the :py:attr:`arcade.Sound.source` attribute is exposed.
 This means you can